matter-labs/zksync-web-era-docs/docs/api/swift/providers.md

 - Different stages of finality for transactions.
 By default, our RPC returns information about the last state processed by the server, but some use cases may require tracking "finalized" transactions only.

-The zkSync swift SDK exports two types of providers:
+The zkSync swift SDK exports the `EthereumProvider` provider:

-- `ContractGasProvider` which
 - `EthereumProvider` which inherits from `web3swift` `JsonRpcProvider` provides access to all of the zkSync JSON-RPC endpoints.

 <TocHeader />